 - Running a gym and being a fitness instructor at the same time requires the whole nine yards; credentials and reputation, CPR accreditation, and sound insurance.
 Your group fitness trainer insurance must carry sound liability clauses to safe-keep the reputation and credentials you sweat to build for years.
 Learning CPR also helps mitigate risks.

 - Remember that you are your own product.
 As a trainer to either a single individual or to groups, you are constantly being benchmarked as the manifestation of your own skills in building up others’ physique.
 So never stop nurturing yourself.
 Take more time and energy in studying new courses and routines.
 Constantly developing your own skills in fitness training is often, commensurate to offering something of value to trainees.

 - Keeping a safe and effective training experience should take front, back and centre.
-Be reminded that you will be teaching hodgepodge of personalities with different temperament and behavioural tendencies.
+Be reminded that you will be teaching a hodgepodge of personalities with different temperaments and behavioral tendencies.
 When creating workout routines, it is important to take the group’s collective best interests in mind.
 It is not just to deliver sound results but also to make sure that risks from injuries and other dire consequences are lessened, if not eliminated.

 - Master the art of motivation.
 Many people want to develop a healthy physique but not necessarily find the sweat-it-out realm fascinating.
 If only sleeping can help build muscles and shed off fats, people would rather curl up on a corner and doze off.
 So, keep those training interesting and highly motivating to rake in more potential trainees.

 Without a doubt, the job of a group fitness instructor is incredibly rewarding.
 Being able to help people feel their best by losing out excess fats has it tough moments, too.
 The key is to always make your group trainees inspired and motivated.
 To keep yourself safe, it is best to always follow safety rules and to have a group fitness trainer insurance as a safety net.